SpatialInteractive/nanomaps-js/README.markdown

 time elapses
 * Added zoomIn() / zoomOut() methods to work with integral zoom levels instead of floating point
 * Added simple geocoding to demo
+* Still has some touch issues on Android webkit.
+Also geolocation not working and geocoding failing.

 Release 0.2.0
 -------------